 Three Rivers Regional Commission: To succeed Clair Jones

 Butts County Transportation Board: To succeed Andrew Johnston and Steven Moore

 Item 2017-11-181: Approval of County Administrator Job Description; Authorization to Advertise

 Mr. Layson presented the updated job description for the position of County Administrator to the board for approval.
-After noting one correction that he wished to make, the vote was called and upon a motion from Commissioner Rivers and a second by Commissioner Crumbley, the job description was approved and advertising authorized, with unanimous consent.
-Mr. Layson will begin advertising the position immediately.
+After noting one correction that he wished to make, the vote was called and upon a motion from Commissioner Rivers and a second by Commissioner Crumbley, the job description was approved and advertising was authorized, with unanimous consent.
+Mr. Layson will advertise the position immediately.